-Asian Eyelid Surgery in NYC
+Asian Eyelid Surgery NYC

 The monolid or single eyelid, is a facial characteristic found in most of the Asian population, specifically people with East Asian heritage.
 Individuals with a single eyelid lack the eyelid skin flap known as the supratarsal epicanthic fold.
 Many individuals of Asian descent wish to create a “double eyelid” through Asian eyelid surgery or blepharoplasty.
-The procedure involves modifying the shape of the eyes so that they are appear more open.
+The procedure involves modifying the shape of the eyes so that they appear more open.

 Dr. Richard Westreich is a renowned board-certified facial plastic surgeon specializing in Asian eyelid surgery in NYC and routinely performs arguably the best Asian eyelid surgery NYC has to offer as an outpatient procedure.

-Techniques for Asian Eyelid Surgery
+Techniques for Asian Double Eyelid Surgery

 The goal of an Asian blepharoplasty is to create a natural-looking fold or crease in the upper eyelid.
 The procedure can be performed using different surgical techniques, the most common being: full incision, partial incision, and the suture technique (DST method).
 Which Asian blepharoplasty technique is best depends on a patient’s individual eyelid anatomy and particular aesthetic goals.